 Annual Traffic Fatalities in Japan Reach Record LowSociety

-The number of traffic fatalities in Japan rose sharply from the 1950s into the 1960s as the use of automobiles spread widely, leading to the coining of the term kōtsū sensō (traffic war).
-The figure peaked in 1970 at 16,765 deaths.
-There was a steady decline in traffic-related deaths from that point on as a result of such measures as protecting pedestrians by installing guardrails and introducing more severe punishments for traffic violations.
+The number of traffic fatalities in Japan rose sharply from the 1950s into the 1960s as the use of automobiles spread, peaking in 1970 at 16,765 deaths, and leading to the coining of the term kōtsū sensō (traffic war).
+Subsequently, however, traffic-related deaths steadily declined due to the implementation of measures such as installing guardrails to protect pedestrians and the introduction of more severe punishments for traffic violations.

-The number of traffic accidents continued to increase along with the rising number of cars on the road, reaching a high point in 2004 of 952,720 accidents.
-Despite this rise, fatalities showed an overall decline due to measures to improve driving safety, such as making seatbelts in front seats mandatory on highways in 1985 and on all roads in 1992, and the rapid expansion of vehicles equipped with airbags, starting from around the middle of the 1990s.
-The recent equipping of vehicles with preventative safety technologies such as collision avoidance systems and lane departure prevention systems also seems to have been effective in reducing fatalities, while accidents themselves have fallen significantly over the past decade.
+At the same time, the number of accidents continued to increase along with the rising number of cars on the road, reaching a record 952,720 accidents in 2004.
+In the meantime, seatbelts were made mandatory in front seats on highways in 1985 and on all roads in 1992.
+There were also other measures to improve driving safety such as the rapid expansion of vehicles equipped with airbags, starting from around the middle of the 1990s, which has led to a decrease in fatalities.
+More recently, vehicles are increasingly being equipped with preventative safety technologies like collision avoidance systems and lane departure prevention systems.
+The use of drive recorders is becoming more common, and this is also thought to have encouraged safety awareness.

 (Translated from Japanese.
 Banner photo © Pixta.)